What You Need To Know About The UK Vape Tax

 This does sound counterintuitive though, tobacco tax was largely introduced to support the NHS, and soak up some of the cost around treatment of smoking-related illnesses.
 As vaping doesn’t cause these illnesses, is the logic sound?

-Similarly, the funds generated by tax are in no way “ring-fence” this means they can be appropriated by any department for any cause that’s deemed worthy – it goes in the same pot as the rest of the UK’s tax revenue.
+Similarly, the funds generated by tax are in no way “ring-fenced” this means they can be appropriated by any department for any cause that’s deemed worthy – it goes in the same pot as the rest of the UK’s tax revenue.
 While it’s our hope that the money generated by this tax will also be used to better fund enforcement and stop the scourge of illegal vapes, there is no guarantee.

 Is There A Better Alternative To The Vape Tax?